ssi-dk/sofi_core/test/bifrost/README.md

 ## Test data

-The local development database is initialized with a healthy/good `samples` collection created and verified by SSI/FVST, the database is initialized using this data and the aggreation result, `sap_analysis_results` is also exported/created used to test the aggregation pipeline.
+The local development database is initialized with a healthy/good `samples` collection created and verified by SSI/FVST, the database is initialized using this data and the aggregation result, `sap_analysis_results` is also exported/created used to test the aggregation pipeline.
 The two must be coherent.

 Make sure
 * that the `samples.jsonl` is up-to-date and that the database `samples` collection consists of healthy/good data.